 It took me a very long time to make any meaning of this feeling and it wasn’t until I was having coffee with a friend who had had her own recent experience in hospital that she helped me to understand my feelings.
 She associated her own emptiness with: the assumption her spouse could not survive with out her; her inability to accept he could survive on his own and the uncomfortable realisation that this posed questions for her own sense of self and her sense of status in their relationship.

 Until I met my wife, I always travelled light and could move what little stuff I had in a car or a taxi.
-I had one suitcase of clothes with me and a small bag in the hospital.
+With me in the hospital, I had one suitcase of clothes and a small bag.
 Apart from a few shorts and T-shirts, nothing much was used out of the bags.
-This seemed a comfort that I had been reduced to that former one bag and a suitcase person.
+I took a lot of comfort from the fact that I had once again been reduced to that ‘one bag and a suitcase’ person.
 Yet, the circumstances where wholly different.
 I had no mobility and wasn’t going anywhere fast.

 My experience in Phoenix meant that for the first time in my life, my survival relied wholly on other people, including my wife.
-Instead of relishing that experience, my independent male/disability studies side came out and I said things to my wife such as, ‘You don’t need to look at me that way I am not a victim.’, or, ‘Don’t do that for me, there are staff to do that’, ‘You don’t need to show your love for me by being my nurse.’ or ‘I need a lover not a mother’.
+Instead of relishing that experience, my independent male/disability studies side came out and I said things to my wife such as, ‘You don’t need to look at me that way, I am not a victim!’
+Or, ‘Don’t do that for me, there are staff to do that’.
+Or, ‘You don’t need to show your love for me by being my nurse.’ or ‘I need a lover not a mother’.

 But, of course, my wife is a nurse.
 I needed her, but did not feel able to articulate the way that I needed her.
 I did not want her to become my depersonalised medical nurse, I wanted us to be the same as we had been before.
 This wish was futile – nothing was ever going to be the same again about our relationship.